Doric dialect (Scotland): Recent developments

 In Disney/Pixar's Brave, the character Young MacGuffin speaks the Doric dialect, and a running joke involves no one else understanding him.
 This was a choice by the voice actor, Kevin McKidd, a native of Elgin.

 In autumn 2020, the University of Aberdeen launched a term-long Doric course, offering it to all its undergraduate students.

 In August 2012, Gordon Hay, an Aberdeenshire author, successfully completed what is believed to be the first translation of the New Testament into Doric.
 The project took him six years.
+He subsequently completed the Old Testament in 2023.